r-tanner-f/validation-and-mocha-example/README.md

 ## The Code

+`git clone https://github.com/r-tanner-f/validation-and-mocha-example.git` if you want to grab all the code in the examples.

 After we've created our `test` folder, let's drop a unit_test.js file in there for Mocha to chew on.

 ### Dependencies